Ahhh Rope Drop.

 Sweet, sweet, Rope Drop.

-Rope Drop happens every morning at all of the parks at Walt Disney World and although it sounds fancy, all Rope Drop means is the time of morning when Cast Members officially starts letting guests onto the attractions - not when they let people into the park.
+Rope Drop happens every morning at all the parks at Walt Disney World and although it sounds fancy, all we are talking about when we say “Rope Drop” is the time of morning when Cast Members officially begin to allow guests onto the attractions.

 Here’s how that works…